-Therapy Alone is Not Enough—Here’s Why Behavior Analysts Deserve a Seat at the Table
+Therapy Alone is Not Enough In the Mental Health Space—Here’s Why Behavior Analysts Deserve a Seat at the Table

-Let’s be very clear first—I’m not talking about child therapy such as occupational therapy or speech therapy here, I’m talking about personal therapy that an adult (or sometimes a parent for a child) seeks out when someone notices “there’s a problem”.
+Let’s be very clear first—I’m not talking about child therapy such as occupational therapy or speech therapy here.
+I’m also not referring to the more severe mental cases, I’m talking about personal therapy that an adult (or sometimes a parent for a child) seeks out when someone notices “there’s a problem”.

 Therapy is powerful—but it’s not the solution to all your problems.
 And behavior analysts?
 We’re often undervalued in the mental health and wellness spaces.